a22057916w/os/README.md

 7. What is the difference between Linux and Windows scheduling algorithms? \
    Linux implements CFS by red-black tree, while Windows implements multi-class priority scheduling by multi-level feedback queue.

+## Chapter 6-1
+1. What is the Producer and Consumer problem? \
+   Producer is a process, which can produce data/items to a queue for the consumer to fetch. \
+   Consumer is a process that can fetch data/items from the Producer through a queue.

+2. Explain the concept of Race Condition. \
+   A situation where several processes access and manipulate the same data concurrently and the outcome of the execution depends on the order in which the access takes place.

+3. Describe Semaphore implementation and what are the two operations used in Semaphore implementation with no Busy Waiting. \
+   Semaphore uses wait() and signal() to check if there is an available semaphore. wait() is to acquire the semaphore and signal() is to release the semaphore. \
+   For the mechanism with no Busy Waiting, the block() operation puts the process into the waiting queue while there is no semaphore to acquire.
+The wakeup() operation moves the process from the waiting queue to the ready queue while there is an available semaphore.

+4.